 NOTE: Six Different Types of Stock in Indian Market according to Peter Lynch

-We encourage our viewers to comment below with the name of stocks and their categories that they found.
-We will really appreciate it and it will be very beneficial for the other post viewers.
+Further, please comment below with the name of stocks that fits the above categories.
+I will really appreciate it and it will be very beneficial for the other post viewers.